ARelaxedScholar/a-relaxed-universe/src/site/notes/2. White Holes/References/StatQuest ~ Machine Learning.md

 The [[Bias\|bias]] is the error due to the assumptions our models make, in a [[Linear Regression\|Linear Regression]] for example, the bias will be the error due to the [[Assumption of Linearity\|Assumption of Linearity]].

-On the other hand, the [[Variance\|variance]] can be understood as the error due to the sensibility of our model to fluctuations, or how much each data point strays from the sample mean.
+On the other hand, the [[1.
+Cosmos/Variance\|variance]] can be understood as the error due to the sensibility of our model to fluctuations, or how much each data point strays from the sample mean.
 In general the less of a bias we have, the bigger the variance will be, and vice versa this is what's called the  [[Bias-Variance Tradeoff\|Bias-Variance Tradeoff]].
 In an  ideal world you'd minimize both, but in that world you are God.

 In reality, you just try to minimize the error as much as you can making sure to not [[Underfit\|underfit]] so that there's no predictive power due to the model not capturing the patterns properly, or on the other other hand not [[Overfitting\|overfitting]] due to the model capturing all the slight fluctuations in the training data instead of learning the patterns, henceforth becoming useless.